hardbyte/python-can/doc/index.rst

 ==========

-The **python-can** library provides controller area network support for `Python <http://python.org/download/>`__, providing common abstractions to different hardware devices, and a suite of utilities for sending and receiving messages on a can bus.
+The **python-can** library provides Controller Area Network support for `Python <http://python.org/download/>`__, providing common abstractions to different hardware devices, and a suite of utilities for sending and receiving messages on a CAN bus.

-**python-can** runs any where Python runs; from high powered computers with commercial `can to usb` devices right down to low powered devices running linux such as a BeagleBone or RaspberryPi.
+**python-can** runs any where Python runs; from high powered computers with commercial `CAN to usb` devices right down to low powered devices running linux such as a BeagleBone or RaspberryPi.

 More concretely, some example uses of the library:

-- Passively logging what occurs on a can bus.
+- Passively logging what occurs on a CAN bus.
 For example monitoring a commercial vehicle using its **OBD-II** port.

-- Testing of hardware that interacts via can.
+- Testing of hardware that interacts via CAN.
 Modules found in modern cars, motocycles, boats, and even wheelchairs have had components tested from Python using this library.

 - Prototyping new hardware modules or software algorithms in-the-loop.
 Easily interact with an existing bus.

-- Creating virtual modules to prototype can bus communication.
+- Creating virtual modules to prototype CAN bus communication.

-Brief example of the library in action: connecting to a can bus, creating and sending a message:
+Brief example of the library in action: connecting to a CAN bus, creating and sending a message:

 .. literalinclude:: ../examples/send_one.py